-S2 Fig. Development of RNP pairs deleting two HPFH-associated regions.
+Fig b.
+Development of RNP pairs deleting two HPFH-associated regions.
 Guides targeting the 4.5 kb Corfu deletion were electroporated in RNPs and assessed by T7 endonuclease digestion of PCR amplicons.
 Guides with the most efficient targeting as measured by T7 digestion were used as pairs to target the full regions.
 For the Corfu region, guide 3 on the 5’ side and guide 4 were selected (top row).
 For the PRR, guide 3 on the 5’ end (1.8 kb upstream of HBD) and guide 1 on the 3’ (adjacent to HBD) were selected (middle row).